wtraylor/modular_megafauna_model/docs/model.md

 NE = ME * k<sub>m</sub> = DE * ME/DE * k<sub>m</sub> = GE * DMD * ME/DE * k<sub>m</sub>

+### Starvation

+In the process of starvation, different fat depots are mobilized in a typical
+sequence: rump fat, subcutaneous fat, visceral fat, and, finally, marrow fat (Hanks, 2004/1981 \cite hanks2004characterization).
+When the energy reserves of an animal are exhausted, it will die of starvation.
+Body fat, i.e. lipid in the ingesta-free body, is then zero.
+Different studies have found that the carcasses of large herbivores that have starved to death contain virtually no body fat anymore (Reimers et al., 1982 \cite reimers1982body; Depperschmidt et al., 1987 \cite depperschmidt1987body), but chemical analysis of fat content in carcass samples can be imprecise (Depperschmidt et al., 1987).

 ### Thermoregulation by Conductance {#sec_thermoregulation}

 This model of thermoregulation is often called the **Scholander-Irving model**